Glottris/you_tube_tutorial/README.md

 Otherwise we need to install one, android studio includes the android emulator.
 You can download and read how to install android Studio from here: https://developer.android.com/studio/

-Step by step using AndroidSrudio:
+Step by step using AndroidStudio:
 1. Open, android studio.
 2. Navigate to `File -> New -> Import project...` and browse to and select the android folder inside our project `.../you_tube_tutorial/android/`
 3. Now go to `Run -> Run 'App'` or press the green triangle to the top right.